beaucharman/grunt-project-kickstarter/README.md

 ### Creating a dynamic watch task

-The following creates a listener for the watch task, captures the event and filename when a change is detected, then runs the dynamically created (in this instance, copy:changed) on the effected file.
+The following  function creates a listener for the **watch** task, captures the event and filename when a change is detected, then runs the dynamically created (in this instance, `copy:changed`) on the effected file.

 ```javascript